RetroGamer74/NintendoSwitch_RootFS_Linux_ArchLinux_LXDE_PlusFeatures/README.md

 Requirements
 ============

-Nintendo Switch ( It doesn't matter firmware release ) Something to short cut pin 9-10 of right joy con to inject exploit FG (Fusee Gelee) microSD card with 64 GB. ( This is because from this tuto we're going to dump the NAND also )
+1.-Nintendo Switch ( It doesn't matter firmware release )

+2.-Something to short cut pin 9-10 of right joy con to inject exploit FG (Fusee Gelee)

+3.-microSD card with 64 GB. ( This is because from this tuto we're going to dump the NAND also )

 In order to do a complete installation in the easiest way I recommend follow next steps: